deficollective/deficollective.github.io/content/english/blog/cm-cs-hiring.md

 The two profiles will work closely together, as they essentially work towards a common goal — raising the public profile of the Collective and growing its community, but with different means.
 The Community Manager is focused on the day-to-day tactics, while the Content Strategist will oversee the longer-term strategy and its implementation.

-# Community Manager / Growth Hacker = “People Person”
+# Community Manager / Growth Hacker

 ## Purpose